 Learn the Nepali way of life, culture, people, Mountain views, landscape, and festivals.

-The Annapurna Royal Trek is undoubtedly the easiest and the shortest in the Annapurna Region – so it is ideal for any beginners starting their trekking journey.
+The Royal Trek is undoubtedly the easiest and shortest in the Annapurna Region, making it ideal for beginners starting their trekking journey.

 The Royal Trek received its name in 1980 when Prince Charles of Wales, future King of England, embarked on this trail.
-And with spectacular views of mountains such as The Annapurna (8,091m), Machapuchhare (6,993m), and The Langtang range, this trek truly lives up to its royal name.
+With spectacular views of mountains such as Annapurna (8,091m), Machapuchare (6,993m), and the Langtang range, this trek truly lives up to its royal name.

-However, it is not just magnificent mountains that will keep you enthralled on this journey, as it is also perfect for people who want to experience local village life and the spiritual culture rooted in the region.
+However, it is not just the magnificent mountains that will keep you enthralled on this journey; it is also perfect for those who want to experience local village life and the spiritual culture deeply rooted in the region.
 With stopovers in local settlements, visits to hidden monasteries, and insights from local guides, this trek will give you a true taste of authentic Nepal.

 This short but fulfilling route begins in Pokhara (200km west of Kathmandu) for those without the time for a long and strenuous trek.
 You will walk through communities and vividly built hillside rice field terraces until you reach Kalikasthan (1370m).
-You will follow the trail along the mountain ridge to get to Syaklung (1730m), Chisapani (1550m), and then back to Pokhara.
-We suggest that the best time to enjoy The Annapurna Royal Trek is in the Nepali Autumn (From September through to December) and in the Winter (December through to February).
+You will follow the trail along the mountain ridge to reach Syaklung (1730m), Chisapani (1550m), and then return to Pokhara.
+The best time to enjoy The Annapurna Royal Trek is in the Nepali Autumn (From September through to December) and in the Winter (December through to February).

 This trek is available as a private or group trek.
-As with all our packages, it is fully customizable, with a personalized travel and accommodation plan open upon request.
-So if you want to know more about the itinerary options, trek cost, trek difficulty, or anything else, please don’t hesitate to get in touch with a friendly member of our team.
+As with all our packages, this one is fully customizable, with a personalized travel and accommodation plan available upon request.
+If you would like to learn more about the itinerary options, trek costs, trek difficulty, or any other details, please don’t hesitate to contact a friendly member of our team.
 Or, if you would like to read about what it’s like to experience this adventure, check out our Annapurna Royal Trek Blog.

 And don’t forget – if you like the sound of this trek, but it isn’t quite what you had in mind, then why not check out one of the other treks from our wide range, like the Annapurna Khopra Ridge Trek?
 Or get in touch – and we will help you to find your perfect Everest Trekking Package!